-Australia's general insurance sector provides protection for 41 million homes, cars and businesses against the physical and financial impacts of extreme weather events, providing the opportunity to drive change via innovative products and services, and the underwriting and pricing of risk.
+Australia's general insurance sector provides 88 million general insurance policies, protecting homes, cars and businesses against the physical and financial impacts of extreme weather events.
+This provides the opportunity to drive change via innovative products and services, and the underwriting and pricing of risk.